cass-community/cass-community.github.io/_sw/pnetcdf.md

 #                           the areas that were used by ECP ST, except that anything that was categorized as
 #                           NNSA Software under ECP should instead be listed under the appropriate "real" area:
 #                           Values include: "dataviz", "devtools", "mathlibs", "pmr", "sweco".
-#   cass_member:            (string) REQUIRED The name of the CASS member organization (aka software stewardship
+#   cass_member:            (list) REQUIRED The names of the CASS member organizations (aka software stewardship
-#                           organization) you are associated with.
+#                           organizations) you are associated with.
 Values include: "fastmath", "PESO", "RAPIDS", "S4PST", "STEP".
 #                           (other CASS members are not stewarding software products, as far as we know: colabs, corsa, swas)
 #   description:            (string) REQUIRED A one-sentence description of your software.
 To be used as a
 #                           "subtitle", following the `name`.